-When the judge arrives, introduce yourself, and take the time to ask any questions.
+• When the judge arrives, introduce yourself, and take the time to ask any questions.
 Let the judge know that you have checked the items discussed above.
-Some judges will take this opportunity before the first class to give the scribe an idea of how comments and scores will be given.
-Be sure the judge is allowed time to get settled, look at the program, and review the first test to be judged.
+Some judges will take the opportunity before the first class to give the scribe an idea of how comments and scores will be given.
+This helps you prepare yourself.
+Most e-scribe systems have a feature to allow you to select either comment then score or score then comment to make it easier to tab or enter to go to the next place automatically.
+Be sure the judge is allowed time to get settled, look at the program, and review the first test to be judges.